 -Researching successful people who have achieved great success and translating it to maternity leave

--Growth in self confidence with the accomplishment of small challenges
+-Growth in self-confidence with the accomplishment of small challenges and developing a base of integrity: making and keeping promises to myself

 -Having something to look forward to each week